pombreda/gwt-maven/trunk/maven-googlewebtoolkit2-sample/README.txt

    OR you can run the GWTShell locally by executing "mvn gwt:gwt".

-  Optionally: Execute "mvn test site" (with testGwt goal enabled) to run test and get coverage.
+  Optionally: Execute "mvn test" to run the tests (standard surefire and GWT-Maven for GWTTestCase).
-(See "target/site" directory for output.)

 Running the RPC example